montrequonwheeler/osTicket-Prerequisites-and-Installation/README.md

 <img src="https://github.com/montrequonwheeler/osticket-prereqs/assets/127397594/3bd8df51-68b1-4d76-92b7-b7319283b4a4" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 Now that PHP, VC_redist, and MySQL are installed, next will be to open and run IIS as administrator and register PHP from within IIS and reload IIS.
-Anytime we do anything within IIS it is recommended to reload IIS (within IIS, in the top right corner stop and start the server).
+Anytime we make any changes or updates within IIS it is recommended to reload IIS (within IIS, in the top right corner stop and start the server).
 </p>
 <br />